A question we are asked many times is “can royal jelly help with fertility?”

 It should be stressed that failure to conceive can be due to all manner of causes.
 It is important for women generally to have an adequate amount of Folic Acid in their system for conception can occur.
 We also know that a lack of the amino acid Arginine can result in a low sperm count in men.
-Both Folic acid and Arginine are present in royal jelly, so this may be the link to some of the successful clinical trials when looking into royal jelly and its impact on fertility.
+Both Folic acid and Arginine are present in royal jelly, so this may be the link to some of the successful clinical trials when looking into the substance and its impact on fertility.

 I often recite the story of the Duke and Duchess of York who were both said to be taking high dosages of royal jelly en route to conceiving their daughter Princess Beatrice!
-To read more about the benefits of royal jelly and to determine if this product is right for you, click here

 Of course, as with all things health related, you shouldn’t self-diagnose and you shouldn’t self-medicate.
 Work with your Doctor to find the healthiest and most effective way forward for your specific requirements.